swcarpentry/shell-novice/04-loop.md

 hello there
 ~~~

+The shell expands all special tokens before calling program specified.
 In this case,
-since the shell expands `$filename` to be the name of a file,
+the shell expands `$filename` to be the name of a file before calling `echo`, therefore
-`echo $filename` just prints the name of the file.
+printing the name of the file rather than the name of the variable specified in your script.
+In fact `echo` has no way of knowing the variable used, only its contents!
 Note that we can't write this as:

 ~~~ {.input}